 - Use the restroom before the tour begins – there won’t be an opportunity after you leave.

 - Consider the conditions prior to booking your tour.
 Anyone who has difficulty walking, has a fear of smaller, enclosed spaces (tunnel areas), or is unable to climb stairs should consider these factors prior to booking.

 - Be sure to book in advance.
 These tours fill quickly, especially during the busy summer months.

-- Plan some extra time visit the shops and the unique restaurants in the Commons area.
+- Plan some extra time to visit the shops and the unique Traverse City restaurants in the Commons area.
 Grab a sweet treat from the Pleasanton Brick Oven Bakery or Underground Cheesecake Company.
 Stop by Spanglish for authentic Mexican cuisine or enjoy a wine tasting at Left Foot Charley.
-For more information on shops and eateries at the Commons, click here – The Village at Grand Traverse Commons.

 Have you had a chance to tour the former Traverse City State Hospital?
-Tell us about your experience in the comments below.
+Tell us about your Grand Traverse Commons tours experience in the comments below.